Ned Colletti

-Ned Louis Colletti Jr. is an American sports executive with 40 years experience in Major League Baseball, is a four-time Emmy Award-winning baseball analyst, a professor of Sports Administration at Pepperdine University, the author of the best-selling book The Big Chair, and a scout for the San Jose Sharks of the National Hockey League.
+Ned Louis Colletti Jr. is an American sports executive with 40 years experience in Major League Baseball and nearly 50 seasons in professional sports, including the last eight years in the National Hockey League with the San Jose Sharks.
+Colletti is a four-time Emmy Award-winning baseball analyst, a professor of Sports Administration at Pepperdine University and the author of the best-selling book The Big Chair.
 He was general manager of the Los Angeles Dodgers from 2006 through 2014.
 Before moving to the Dodgers, he was assistant general manager of the San Francisco Giants.
 Colletti is one of very few American sports executives to work in two major sports: Major League Baseball and the National Hockey League.